praveek/launch.en/help/extension-reference/web/aep-web-sdk/aep-web-sdk-release-notes.md

 #### Features

-* Add Activity Tracker configs to Launch Extension
+* Add Activity Tracker configs to Platform Launch Extension
 * Expose EventType and EventMergeId on event command
-* Add onBeforeEventSend config to Launch Extension
+* Add onBeforeEventSend config to Platform Launch Extension
-* Add edgeBasePath config to Launch Extension
+* Add edgeBasePath config to Platform Launch Extension

 #### Update to Alloy v.
 0.0.10 which includes the following changes: